15 Top Hikes in Santo Antao, Cape Verde

 When reaching the highest point of the Ribeira Grande/Porto Novo road, there is a bifurcation in the road on your left side, and where there is a gate that is normally locked, because it is the access area to Pedra Rachada, where communication systems are located.

-At this point, the gate is bypassed and the paved road is followed.
 At a certain point, there is a bypass on the left, which you must follow.
 Passing through the forest, you will find the beginning of the circuit.

 From there, follow the footpath through the slopes to Rabo Curto.
 Along the circuit, you can enjoy unique landscapes.

-The region’s flora varies according to altitude and humidity, with multi-colored shrub formations of pine, eucalyptus, acacia, cypress, gravel, medicinal plants and more than a hundred endemic plant species.
+The region’s flora varies according to altitude and humidity, with multi-colored shrub formations of pine, eucalyptus, acacia, cypress, gravel, medicinal plants, and more than a hundred endemic plant species.

 11. Lagoon – João Afonso: Contrast between green and wild